 It is also clear that the local entertainment centres and theatres regularly made the shows and dances available to the whole Regiment.
 The ‘Civil’ role for the Gunners of 137 also features Guards of Honour, help with snow clearing and the Harvest, as well as the routine patrols and Guard Duties.

-In these early days there are references to equipment (including Steel Helmets), weapon and vehicle shortages and the impact on Regimental and Battery training.
+In these early days there are references to equipment (including Steel Helmets), weapons and vehicle shortages and the impact on Regimental and Battery training.
 There are Orders and Signals from the parent units 42 Div, 88 Fd Regt RA and between Regimental HQ and the three Batteries; there are arrangements, competitions and sports between other Region based units and visits and inspections by Brigade staff.
 Signals and Orders include items on behaviour in uniform, dress standards, driving accidents, carrying Gas Masks at all times and not discussing military topics when out and about.

 3 March 1941 saw the raising of a new Battery, 501, while the Regiment was under Artillery training at Larkhill, the Royal School of Artillery.